Ehsansabawoon/Ehsansabawoon/README.md

 # Hello, I'm Ehsan Laghmani
 www.linkedin.com/in/ehsan-laghmani-633792270

-I'm currently a sophomore at the University of Central Oklahoma, pursuing my passion for programming.
+I'm currently a Junior at the University of Central Oklahoma, pursuing my passion for programming.
 I've always dreamed of becoming a programmer, and this degree is a step toward turning that dream into reality.

 ## Objective

 My objective is to work as a software developer for high-end companies, where I can contribute to innovative projects and continue to grow as a professional in the tech industry.
 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|